Estuary

 Unauthorized Use & Shadow IT

 Cloud platforms make it easy to provision new services – sometimes way too easy.
 This ease can cause what is known as “shadow IT” where services are set up without proper authorization.
 Unauthorized services increase the risk of malware attacks and data leakage because they aren't adequately secured.
+Users should protect their devices with dedicated antivirus software and even consider basic cleanup tools to keep digital clutter to a minimum.

 Risks In Management APIs